jdmonin/JSettlers2/doc/Readme.developer.md

 Patches can be sent by email or by pull request.
 Please make sure your patch follows the project coding style.

-The master branch receives new features and enhancements for the next 'minor' release.
-As soon as a bug is fixed or a feature's design is fairly stable, it should be committed to master.
+The main branch receives new features and enhancements for the next 'minor' release.
+As soon as a bug is fixed or a feature's design is fairly stable, it should be committed to main.

 v3 is the experimental branch with major architectural changes.

+Releases are tagged as format "release-2.4.00".
+Each release's last commit updates [Versions.md](Versions.md) with the final build number, with a commit message like: "Version 2.4.00 is build JM20200704"
+Then: `git tag -a release-2.4.00 -m 'Version 2.4.00 is build JM20200704'`

+### Historical info

 While v2.0.00 was being developed, several 1.x.xx releases came out.
-2.0 work began (and stable-1.x.xx branch split from master) right after releasing version 1.1.13.
-Most work on 1.x.xx was backported from 2.0 to the stable-1.x.xx git branch; changeset comments often mention a hash from a master commit.
+2.0 work began (and stable-1.x.xx branch split from main) right after releasing version 1.1.13.
+Most work on 1.x.xx was backported from 2.0 to the stable-1.x.xx git branch; changeset comments often mention a hash from a main commit.
+The main branch was renamed from master for v2.5.

-There will be periodic v2.x minor releases.
-Each release's files are tagged for the release (format: "release-2.4.00").
-The last commit for the release updates [Versions.md](Versions.md) with the final build number, with a commit message like: "Version 2.4.00 is build JM20200704"
-Then: `git tag -a release-2.4.00 -m 'Version 2.4.00 is build JM20200704'`

 The github repo includes the JSettlers2 v1.1.xx CVS history formerly hosted at https://sourceforge.net/projects/jsettlers2/ , converted to git on 2012-09-28